gagneurlab/wBuild/README.rst

 Overview
 --------
 wBuild is all about making your day easier resolving, updating and cascading various dependencies, pipeline rules and code structs.
-Why bother clicking various files and directories in your project one-by-one?
-Instead of that, wBuild lets you specify all the needed information in a YAML header right in your code and let the automated :code:`Snakemake` processes do the rest!
+The program lets you specify all the needed information in a YAML header right in your R code and let the automated :code:`Snakemake` processes do the rest!
-[LW: this part should be more specific to the intended use case: R]

 You can learn more about the features that wBuild provides either taking a look at the :ref:`features list <features>`